Recent Film and Television Productions

 A journey of memory, the indifference of nature, and the transformative power of small occurrences, the film explores how one derives meaning from nature and the forces that act within it.
 Here, inspiration and longing are analogous to natural spectacle and the passage of time - nature may be indifferent to our wants and desires but is necessary for us to lead more meaningful lives.

-FESTIVALS: As It Comes has competed in a dozen international film festivals, including the May 2018 Independent Shorts Awards, the 2018 Diversions International Short Film Festival in Croatia, and the 2018 ARFF Barcelona.
+FESTIVALS: Independent Shorts Awards: 2018 Winner Honorable Mention: Best Narrative Short.
+Also competed in a dozen international film festivals, including, the Diversions International Short Film Festival in Croatia, and the Around International Film Festival in Barcelona.

 Lessons from Joan | Documentary Feature | 2018 | Australia UK